 The Radsim DS3 training simulator replicates the look, feel and functionality of the Thermo/Mini Instruments 900 EP15 contamination monitor.

-The simulator responds to simulated radioactive powders and liquids to enable the safe simulation of contamination and cross contamination in any training location including educational establishments, hospitals and nuclear facilities.
+The simulator responds to non hazardous simulated radioactive powders, liquids and creams to enable the safe simulation of contamination and cross contamination in any training location including educational establishments, hospitals and nuclear facilities.

-The device can be easily configured to respond to the simulants as Alpha, Beta or Alpha Beta.
+The device can be easily configured to respond to the simulants as Alpha, Beta or Alpha Beta combined.

 There is also a setting which enables instructors to modify the detection range of the simulation probe in order to teach the importance of correct probe use.

 5. UDR-13/UDR-14 Simulator: Experience the practical effects of inverse square law and different forms of shielding